HighCapable/YukiHookAPI/docs-source/src/en/guide/home.md

 ## Usage

-`YukiHookAPI` is built entirely with `Kotlin` `lambda` syntax.
+`YukiHookAPI` is built entirely with Kotlin **lambda** syntax.

 Abandoning the original less friendly `XposedHelpers`, you can use it to easily create Xposed Modules and easily implement custom Hook API.

 ## Language Requirement

-Please use `Kotlin`, the framework part of the code composition is also compatible with `Java` but the implementation of the basic Hook scene **may not work at all**.
+Please use Kotlin, the framework part of the code composition is also compatible with Java but the implementation of the basic Hook scene **may not work at all**.

-All demo code in this document will be described using `Kotlin`, if you don't know how to use `Kotlin` then you may not be able to use `YukiHookAPI`.
+All demo code in this document will be described using Kotlin, if you don't know how to use Kotlin then you may not be able to use `YukiHookAPI`.

 Part of the Java Demo code can be found [here](https://github.com/fankes/YukiHookAPI/tree/master/samples/demo-module/src/main/java/com/highcapable/yukihookapi/demo_module/hook/java), but not recommended.